injuredabr/injuredabrconnempathy/content/docs/chapter1/rmascript.md

 your store credits will reflect on your account.
 It can take up to 24-48 bussiness hours after the items are received.

+## Closing

+Alright ma'am/sir/miss (NAME) Besides helping you with (him/her issue) is there anyhting else I can help you wth?
+Just a kind reminder, We're available 24/7 for your convenience, thanks for calling ______ Once again my name is Abraham and it was a pleasure to attend you, have a wonderful day!